Best lightweight bike locks 2026: Bike security that won't weigh you down

 Finally, if you’re a Strava user, make sure you set the privacy zones to stop your home and workplace from being pinpointed online and make sure your mates do the same.

-For more, check out our guide on how to prevent bike theft, for some top tips to keep the thieves at bay and our guide to the best bike trackers for ideas on how to keep tabs on your bike's location and maybe get it back if it is stolen.
+Also, check out our guide to the best bike trackers for ideas on how to keep tabs on your bike's location and maybe get it back if it is stolen.

 How do we test?

 The team here at Cyclingnews is a group of dedicated cyclists.
 We love telling you about the very best products to make your riding more fun.
-Making sure we are bringing you the best products means we test, a lot.
+Making sure we are bringing you the best products means we are out doing a lot of testing.

 The products on this list are all options that have been extensively researched.
 Everyone uses products in a slightly different way and has unique needs.
 We've gone out and found what we believe are the best choices for lightweight bike locks across a wide range of use cases.